WATCH ABOVE: Our previous report on the teen being found guilty.

-A 16-year-old Saanich girl who texted naked pictures has been found guilty of child pornography and uttering threats.
+A 18-year-old Saanich girl, who texted naked pictures, has been given a conditional discharge after being found guilty of child pornography and uttering threats.

-The teenager, who can’t be identified under the Youth Criminal Justice Act, was charged with possession and distribution of child pornography after ‘sexting’ naked pictures of her boyfriend’s ex-girlfriend.
+The teenager, who can’t be identified under the Youth Criminal Justice Act, was charged with possession and distribution of child pornography after ‘sexting’ naked pictures of her boyfriend’s ex-girlfriend in 2012.

 This is believed to be the first case of it kind in Canada where a teenager has been tried for offences relating to ‘sexting’.